Marketing Strategy Blog

 When considering modern website design, Google is an excellent source of inspiration to draw from.
 For starters, they’ve created one of the most successful, yet remarkably simple websites of all time.
 An impressive feat considering the clunky iterations that defined their earliest days.

 What makes a B2B website truly great?
 What is modern website design?
 And what are the principles that you should follow in order to ensure your website is modern, aesthetically pleasing, AND effective at producing business results?
-Read on to find out.
+Understanding B2B SaaS website best practices is key to achieving these goals.
+Read on to find out more.

 1. Design for the User First